-This report has been prepared by actuaries who have substantial experience valuing public employee retirement systems.
+This report has been prepared by actuaries who have substantial experience valuing public retiree health programs.
 To the best of our knowledge the information contained in this report is accurate and fairly presents the actuarial position of the Bay County Retiree Health Care Plan - BABH as of the valuation date.
 All calculations have been made in conformity with generally accepted actuarial principles and practices, and with the Actuarial Standards of Practice issued by the Actuarial Standards Board.

-James D. Anderson and Shana M. Neeson are Members of the American Academy of Actuaries.
+James D. Anderson, Shana M. Neeson, and Stephanie Sullivan are Members of the American Academy of Actuaries (MAAA).
 These actuaries meet the Academy's Qualification Standards to render the actuarial opinions contained herein.
 The signing actuaries are independent of the plan sponsor.